RuoyuChen10/Sim2Word/README.md

 # Sim2Word
 Official implement of our work: Sim2Word

-Code will be released after the paper is accepted.
+Code will be released soon.